hKasturik/AtliQHardware-Sales_Analytics-/README.md

 ## steps:
 1. Connected tables using Data Modelling.
-2. cleaned the data using Power Query.
+2. Cleaned the data using Power Query.
 3. Created measures using DAX.
 4. Created customer net sales performance,market performance reports using Pivot Table.
 5. Added beautification to the reports and made them user emphatic using Conditional Formatting.